In this article

 A white-label iPaaS uses API connections, data transformation tools, and cloud infrastructure to let data flow seamlessly between your SaaS and other applications.

-From a functionality standpoint, whether an integration is white-labeled or not doesn’t change how data flows.
+From a functionality standpoint, whether a SaaS integration is white-labeled or not doesn't change how data flows.
 If a user connects HubSpot with Google Docs, their updates will sync between both systems just as expected.
 But where and how they set up that integration is where white-labeling makes all the difference.

 Instead of sending users off to an external iPaaS provider, a white-label solution lets them configure everything directly within your platform.
 The result?
 A seamless user experience that keeps them engaged with your product while delivering the integration capabilities they need—no extra logins, no friction, just smooth automation that works.